ComedicChimera/chai-lang.dev/content/book/unit1/chapter3.md

 Constants must be evaluable at compile-time: ie. the compiler has to be able to determine their value when it is compiling your program.
-This condition (basically) boils down to two simple rules:
+This condition (basically) boils down to three simple rules:

 1. Constants may only use other constants in their definitions.
-2. Constants may not call functions (eg. `println`) in their definitions.
+2. Constants may not call (most) functions (eg. `println`) in their definitions.
+3. Constants may only use simple expressions (eg. arithmetic) in their definitions.

 ## Shadowing